-- Medical Devices: With respect to medical devices, we support the creation and adoption of guidelines that favor use of technologies designed to reduce the risk of HAIs in hospitals, and policies that encourage health workers and hospitals to adopt systematic checklists regarding the use of these technologies.
+- Medical Devices: We support the creation and adoption of guidelines that favor use of technologies designed to reduce the risk of HAIs in hospitals, and policies that encourage health workers and hospitals to adopt systematic checklists regarding the use of these technologies.

 - Animal Use: While we do not have an Animal Health business, we do recognize the importance of good antibiotic stewardship in animal populations and support global and local efforts that limit the inappropriate use of antibiotics in these settings.
-We support ending the use of prophylactic dosing of antibiotics for infection-prevention and growth promotion, as well limiting use of antibiotics in animals that are critical for human use.
+We support ending the use of prophylactic dosing of antibiotics for infection prevention and growth promotion, as well as limiting use in animals of antibiotics that are critical for human use.

 Environmental Considerations: We support the environmental management and transparency principles captured in the Antimicrobial Resistance Roadmap document.
 We encourage other manufacturers of antibiotics to endorse, embrace and enact these principles as well, and report on their progress in meeting these principles.

-An Ecosystem Approach: While we see implementing the policy solutions mentioned above as critical to ensuring additional industry engagement in AMR, they will not be sufficient if implemented in isolation.
-As we learned from our experience with SIRTURO®, working collaboratively with all stakeholders in a country is what ultimately creates rapid improvements and drives patient outcomes.
+Ecosystem Approach: While we see implementing the policy solutions mentioned above as critical to ensuring additional industry engagement in AMR, they will not be sufficient in isolation.
+As we learned from our experience with SIRTURO, working collaboratively with all stakeholders in a country is what ultimately creates rapid improvements and drives patient outcomes.
 Solving for AMR will require a new way of thinking, where stakeholders work transparently in mission-oriented consortia designed to enforce better collaboration and create mutual accountability for results.
 The incentives of all stakeholders—industry, government and civil society—must be aligned toward reducing the further development of resistant infections and the delivery of better health outcomes for patients and caregivers.

-We therefore believe we need a new sustainable pathogen-specific ecosystem model to deliver against AMR.
+We therefore believe we need a new, sustainable, pathogen-specific ecosystem model to deliver against AMR.
 Success will require committed leadership across sectors, ambitious yet measurable priorities and targets, detailed execution plans, regular performance management, and public accountability.
-To that end, we have designed a bold yet pragmatic model which, we believe, can achieve this for DR-TB and provide a blueprint for broader applicability to AMR.
-More details will be available in the months ahead.

 3 Approval is through Subpart H--Accelerated Approval of New Drugs for Serious or Life-Threatening Illnesses.

-5 Priority pathogens identified by the Access to Medicines Foundation based on lists from the World Health Organization and/or the US Centers for Disease Control.
+4 Priority pathogens identified by the Access to Medicine Foundation based on lists from the World Health Organization and/or the U.S. Centers for Disease Control.